kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 ## 1.2 First Grid

 The first grid should have the following columns first (barcode, DOB in lab result, DOB in database) followed by the rest of the columns in the lab result.
+- List only records where the "DOB in lab result" and "DOB in database" are not the same
-For the  "DOB in lab result" column
+- For the  "DOB in lab result" column
-- it has to be editable
+-- it has to be editable
-- colored red if different from "DOB in database"
+-- colored red if different from "DOB in database"
-- colored green if same as "DOB in database"
+-- colored green if same as "DOB in database"

 ## 1.3 Second Grid